About the Honor Society

 Examples only.
 Additional rules and restrictions apply.
 See the unified manual for more details.

-Coaches are also recognized for their hard work and expertise in the Honor Society.
-All coaches earn 10% of the points recorded for their students.
-Coaches earn the same milestones as students until they earn 1,000 points and the Donus Roberts Quad Ruby Coach Award.
-Once coaches earn 1,500 points and have been coaching for at least five years, they will receive their first Diamond Award.
+While students earn points, so do coaches!
+Coaches earn the same milestones as students until they earn 10,000 points and the Donus D. Roberts Coaching Excellence Award.
+Once coaches earn 15,000 points and have been coaching for at least five years, they will receive their First Diamond Award.